jmejia8/Metaheuristics.jl/docs/src/tutorials/create-metaheuristic.md

 1. Test your algorithm on a multi-objective optimization problem.
 Suggestion: change `rastrigin` by `ZDT1`.
-2. Implement an interest metaheuristic and make a PR to the [Metaheuristics.jl](https://github.com/jmejia8/Metaheuristics.jl) repo on github.
+2. Implement an interest metaheuristic and make a PR to the [Metaheuristics.jl](https://github.com/jmejia8/Metaheuristics.jl) repo on the Github.